 - Scenarios and Case studies with written responses

 - Projects – group or individual, may be practical or research-based

-- Assignments – research topics and provide a written response
+- Research – research topics and provide a written response

 - Practical – you will be observed doing tasks

 - Work samples – you will be asked to complete tasks on the job and collect examples of your work

 If required, other assessment methods may be used for students (eg. verbal tests instead of short written tests)

 - 5.5 IELTS General Training (no band less than 5.0) or equivalent.